-The programme will utilise an evidence based approach to explore the potential motivations, management and treatment options for abnormal and/or problem behaviours commonly expressed by companion animal species living within a domestic environment.
+This Clinical Animal Behaviour (Online Learning) programme from The University of Edinburgh will utilise an evidence-based approach to explore the potential motivations, management and treatment options for abnormal and/or problem behaviours commonly expressed by companion animal species living within a domestic environment.

 You will study Principles of Applied Animal Behaviour and Clinical Animal Behaviour along with either Anthrozoology (recommended for those continuing to Diploma/MSc) or one of two other elective courses.

-You will study Clinical Animal Behaviour in Practice along with two elective courses from a choice of 4.
+You will study Clinical Animal Behaviour in Practice along with 40 credits from a range of 20 and 10 credit elective courses.

 The dissertation element of the programme will allow further development of scientific skills and may take the form of a short research project, case studies relating to relevant professional experience or an extended literature review.

 Postgraduate Professional Development (PPD) is aimed at working professionals who want to advance their knowledge through a postgraduate-level course(s), without the time or financial commitment of a full Masters, Postgraduate Diploma or Postgraduate Certificate.

 Check out the full curriculumVisit official programme website

 DisciplinesVeterinary Medicine Health Management View 108 other Masters in Health Management in United Kingdom